 They liked the idea and signed up with Groupon.

-This is how they countered the chicken-egg paradox in marketplaces by attracting vendors first.
+This is how they countered the chicken-egg problem in the marketplace by attracting vendors first.

 In Uber’s case, the taxi business had existed much before they started to provide services.
 So what approach did they take to find answers to the chicken-egg conundrum?
 How did they convince the taxi owners or the customers to use their services?